 Janet also believes that wellness and justice are intertwined and, as a voice for wellness as justice, Janet held daily Meditations for the Racial Justice Journey on Facebook Live from June 1 - 30, 2020.
 She started the mediations after the killing of George Floyd in order to create a time of refuge and renewal for people working for racial justice.

-During the 2018-2019 academic year, Janet was a visiting professor with the Faculty of Law at the University of Groningen, Netherlands, where she taught an Honours College Masterclass on Leadership Through Collaboration; co-taught Legal English; gave presentations on diversity, belonging, and implicit bias; and spoke at the 405th Lustrum Conference on "Inclusion and the Path to Peace."
-During her year in the Netherlands she also was a guest lecturer at the University of Amsterdam’s PPLE College on the topic of "Academia and Civil Society."
-While in the Netherlands, Janet and her family had the fun experience of being featured on House Hunters International.
+During the 2018-2019 and 2021-2022 academic years, Janet was a visiting professor with the Faculty of Law at the University of Groningen, Netherlands, where she taught leadership courses at the Honours College; gave numerous presentations on well-being for PhD students and supervisors; and gave presentations on the intersection of well-being, diversity, and belonging.
+During their first year in the Netherlands, Janet and her family had the fun experience of being featured on House Hunters International.

 Janet has been in the nonprofit sector for 25+ years as a nonprofit executive, educator, lawyer, and consultant.
-Through her legal clinic, she supervises students who form and represent nonprofit organizations.
+Through her legal clinic, she supervised students in forming and representing nonprofit organizations.
 She is a frequent speaker in the area of nonprofit governance.

 For more than eight seasons, Janet was the host of the PBS series, I’ve Got Issues, on KTWU-TV in Kansas.
 The community affairs show covers a wealth of topics such as politics, health, education, and more.